 Have employees on the company payroll.
-The laws differ from state to state, but usually coverage to protect the welfare of your startup team is required by law.
-Regardless of your state’s laws, Workers Compensation Insurance is good to have as an employee-related lawsuit could harm your reputation and put your business at risk.
+The laws differ from state to state, but usually, coverage to protect the welfare of your startup team is required by law.
+Regardless of your state’s laws, Workers Compensation Insurance is favorable to have as an employee-related lawsuit could harm your reputation and put your business at risk.

 A programmer at your startup develops carpal tunnel because of the amount of time she is spending at her computer writing code.
 Workers compensation can help cover her medical treatment and lost wages so you won’t have to.

-The type of insurance you need for your startup will really depend on what stage your business is in.
-Check out our handy infographic to understand what what we mean:
+Another insurance type to consider is Cyber Liability insurance.
+Cyber insurance for startups will cover you and your business against information security-related claims.
+The type of insurance you need for your startup will depend on what stage your business is in.
+Check out our handy infographic to understand what we mean: